 Pick up the latch plate and pull the belt across you.
 Do not let it get twisted.
 The lap-shoulder belt may lock if you pull the belt across you very quickly.
 If this happens, let the belt go back slightly to unlock it.
 Then pull the belt across you more slowly.

 If the shoulder portion of a passenger belt is pulled out all the way, the child restraint locking feature may be engaged.
-See Child Restraint Systems ⇒ 71.
-If this occurs, let the belt go back all the way and start again.
-If the locking feature stays engaged after letting the belt go back to stowed position on the seat, move the seat rearward or recline the seat until the shoulder belt retractor lock releases.
+If this happens, let the belt go back all the way and start again.